Natural Shine – Nature Inspired Jewelry from the V&A Museum

 The Victoria and Albert Museum in London has a fantastic collection of jewelry.
-This time we will take a look at the pieces inspired by natural forms.
+This time we will take a look at pieces inspired by natural forms.
 Nature-inspired jewelry, decorated with clearly recognizable flowers or fruit, emerged with the Romantic movement in the early 19th century.
 It remained popular for many decades.

-This fashion started in the early years of the century, with the widespread interest in botany and the influence of Romantic poets such as Wordsworth.
+This fashion trend started in the early years of the 19th century with the widespread interest in botany and the influence of Romantic poets such as Wordsworth.
 By the 1850s the delicate early designs had given way to more extravagant and complex compositions of flowers and foliage.
 The flowers and foliage consisted of diamonds, pearls, and enamel.

 The Victoria and Albert jewelry collection includes a gold Celtic breastplate, jeweled pendants given by Elizabeth I to her courtiers, as well as diamonds worn by Catherine the Great of Russia, jewelry by the Art Nouveau designer, Réné Lalique, diamond tiaras by Cartier, and contemporary works by Wendy Ramshaw, Peter Chang, and Marjorie Schick.

-This large spray of assorted flowers has a pin fastening at the back and women would wear it as a bodice ornament.
+This large spray of assorted flowers has a pin fastening on the back and women would wear it as a bodice ornament.
 In addition to its size and number of diamonds, the diamond flowers are set on springs, increasing their sparkle considerably as the wearer moved.
-Over time the floral motifs became bigger, and by the 1850s bouquets had taken on dramatic proportions.
+Over time the floral motifs became bigger.
+By the 1850s bouquets had taken on dramatic proportions.

 Personally, I would have two slight problems with this fantastic piece.
-For one it has the potential of causing accidents, imagine wearing it on the street in the sun, it would give a blinding sparkle!
-The other issue is more fundamental and I have it with all the pieces shown here: they are so beautiful that instead of wearing them I would sit and look at them.
+For one, it has the potential to cause accidents, imagine wearing it on the street in the sun, it would give a blinding sparkle!
+The other issue is more fundamental and I have it with all the pieces shown here: they are so beautiful that instead of wearing them I would just sit and look at them.